- Download and access Microsoft Teams

 Allow Teams access to camera, microphone and screen sharing in macOS

-For macOS Catalina 10.15 and Big Sur 11, Apple features additional security for cameras, microphones and screen sharing.
-The following steps apply for macOS Catalina (version 10.15) or higher.
+For macOS Catalina 10.15, Big Sur 11 or Monterey 12, Apple features additional security for cameras, microphones and screen sharing.

 To check if you have one of these versions on your Mac, click the Apple menu in the top-left corner, then select About This Mac.
 The window identifies which macOS version you have.

-If you have macOS Catalina Version 10.15 or Big Sur Version 11, then these instructions are for you.
+If you have macOS Catalina Version 10.15, Big Sur Version 11 or Monterey 12 then these instructions are for you.

 If Microsoft Teams prompts you for access